risrc/docker-dev-stack/README.md

     external: true
 ```

-Configure your service to join the network and add `VIRTUAL_HOST` environment variable
+Configure your service to access the proxy network and add the `VIRTUAL_HOST` environment variable
 to provide the desired local domain name.

 ```